-I spoke with Khensur Rinpoche briefly about the five root vows and monastic vows.
-Entering the Buddhist path involves taking Refuge in the Buddha, Dharma, and sangha and taking vows to help us guard ourselves from non-virtuous actions.
+I spoke with Gyumed Khensur Rinpoche Losang Jampa briefly about the five root vows and monastic vows.
+Entering the Buddhist path involves taking Refuge in the Buddha, Dharma, and Sangha.
+The purpose of taking vows – whether they are refuge vows, lay vows, tantric or monastic is to help us control our minds so we do not engage in non-virtuous, harmful behavior.

 Five Root Vows (ge nyen, Tib)

 The five root vows are the foundation for the monastic vows.
 The five root vows are: 1.)
 Not killing human beings, 2.)
 Not stealing, 3.)
 Not lying, 4.)
 Not committing sexual misconduct (adultery), 5.)
 Not becoming intoxicated (drugs, alcohol).
-The lay vows involve taking the five root vows.
+The lay vows center around taking the five root vows.

-“Killing” refers to any sentient being.
-Killing as a root downfall — meaning that when committed one loses one’s vow (phamba, Tib), refers to killing human beings.
+“Killing” refers to taking the life of any sentient being.
+Killing as a root downfall — meaning that when committed, one loses the vow completely, refers specifically to killing human beings.

 “Stealing” is culture-specific as different societies value different things.
 Transgressing the root vow would be to steal an object that is valued by society so that you end up in trouble with the law.